NanNMR/PythonSDK/source/filters.rst

 * ``num_dimension`` - Number of dimensions (1D, 2D, etc.)
 * ``description`` - Dataset description

-For a complete list of available fields, refer to the Dataset model documentation or inspect a dataset object's attributes.
+For a complete list of available fields, refer to the :class:`usnan.models.datasets.Dataset` documentation or inspect a dataset object's attributes.
+All properties of a dataset can be used for searching/ordering results.